 Michael Armstrong, John G. Avildsen, Martine Beswick, Pieter Jan Brugge, James Bruner, Richard Chamberlain, Greydon Clark, Luigi Cozzi, Olivia d’Abo, Sybil Danning, Boaz Davidson, David Del Valle, Bo Derek, Lucinda Dickey, Danny Dimbort, Michael Dudikoff, Richard Edlund, Harrison Ellenshaw, David Engelback, Quentin Falk, Sam Firstenberg, Robert Forster, Diane Franklin, Gary Goddard, Mark Goldblatt, Elliot Gould, Mark Helfrich, Lance Hool, Tobe Hooper, Just Jaeckin, Alain Jakubowicz, Yiftach Kazur, Laurene Landon, Roy Langsdon, Rusty Lemorande, Avi Lerner, Sheldon Lettich, Tom Luddy, Dolph Lundgren, Christopher Malcolm, Charles Matthau, Gary Nelson, Franco Nero, Ted Newsom, David Paulsen, Cassandra Peterson, Edward R. Pressman, Albert Pyun, Adolfo Quinones, Molly Ringwald, Alan Roderick-Jones, Mark Rosenthal, Al Ruba, William Sachs, Jerry Schatzberger, Barbet Schroeder, Robin Sherwood, Jim Shooter, Marina Sirtis, Catherine Mary Stewart, William Stout, Oliver Tobias, Stephen Tolkin, Pete Walker, Alex Winter, David Womark, Frank Yablans, Rony Yacov, Frano Zefferelli)

 With Electric Boogaloo, Mark Hartley focuses on Cannon Films, the distribution chain that was purchased by producers Yoram Globus and Menahem Golan during the 1970s.
 Golan and Globus were cousins that grew up in Israel.
 Both huge film fans, they started making films together in the 1960s.
-Hartley does not spend a huge amount of time focusing on their beginnings – we see some footage from one of the films Golan directed in Israel and interviews with some of their associates during this time.
-Instead he begins with their first international success Raid on Entebbe (1976), which they made to capitalise on the real-life rescue of the Israeli hostages at Entebbe Airport in 1976, and then the domestic hit of Lemon Popsicle (1978), which formed the template of the modern teen make-out comedy.
+Hartley does not spend a huge amount of time focusing on their beginnings – we briefly see some footage from one of the films Golan directed in Israel and interviews with some of their associates during this time.
+Instead, Hartley begins with their first international success Raid on Entebbe (1976), which they made to capitalise on the real-life rescue of the Israeli hostages at Entebbe Airport in 1976, and then the domestic hit of Lemon Popsicle (1978), which formed the template of the modern teen make-out comedy.

 Numerous of the interviewees talk of Golan and Globus’s penny-pinching regard – of how an offer of Chinese food ended up being a takeout meal purloined from one of the employees, while Bo Derek even makes the claim that they rifled her luggage and took publicity photos and then used them to promote the film.
 Unlike Machete Maidens, you do suspect that Hartley’s quite substantial line-up of interviewees are holding back on all the stories they could have told, possibly fearful of legal comeback given that both Golan and Globus were alive at the time Electric Boogaloo was made.
 Notedly, neither Golan nor Globus themselves are interviewed.
 The most amusing of the interviewees is Laurene Landon who takes a cigarette lighter and burns her sole dvd copy of America 3000 (1986) at protest against Golan and Globus’s refusal to properly pay workers.

-Almost all agree on both Golan’s rapid-fire ability to come up with premises for films and the general poor quality of the product that resulted.
+Almost all agree on both Golan’s rapid-fire ability to come up with premises for films and the generally poor quality of the product that resulted.
 It is said of Golan by Richard Kraft that “Menahem loved the intersection of ideas that should never meet each other so he assembles like Frankenstein parts from other movies and creates a disaster.”
 We get Frank Yablans, the head of MGM, decrying the partnership that Cannon made with the studio, which was dissolved a few years later, principally it is seen because they were turning out such crud – including their certain belief that Brooke Shields-starring turkey Sahara (1983) would be worthy of an Oscar.

-Golan and Globus became the masters of presell, taking out huge space at the Cannes Festival and selling proposed ideas to investors to raise capital to then go and make the films, which was an unusual approach back then but has become commonplace now.
+Golan and Globus became the masters of presell, taking out huge advertising space at the Cannes Festival and selling proposed ideas to investors to raise capital to then go and make the films, which was an unusual approach back then but has become commonplace now.
 They were so successful at this that one of the writers recounts how he was constantly writing press releases for films that didn’t exist yet or where sometimes all that existed of a title was a poster.

-Hartley also gives time to the other side of Cannon where, seemingly in a desire to be taken seriously, Golan and Globus placed money into prestige and arthouse productions such as Jean-Luc Godard’s King Lear (1987) and Barbet Schroeder’s Barfly (1987), while time is appropriately given over to recognition of Andrei Konchalovsky’s Runaway Train (1985), which I am of the certain opinion is the best film that Cannon ever produced.
+Hartley also gives time to the other side of Cannon where, seemingly in a desire to be taken seriously, Golan and Globus placed money into prestige and arthouse productions such as Jean-Luc Godard’s King Lear (1987) and Barbet Schroeder’s Barfly (1987), while time is appropriately given over to recognition of Andrei Konchalovsky’s Runaway Train (1985), which I am of the opinion is the best film that Cannon ever produced.
 Hartley even interviews an aging Franco Zefferelli who talks about the version of Otello (1986) he made for Golan-Globus and surprisingly called them the best producers he has ever worked for and Otello the best film he has ever made.

 One of the joys of Mark Hartley’s films is that he devotes serious time and discussion to a host of forgotten (and forgettable films) by all but fans of bad cinema (and places like this site).
 There is discussion of Menahem Golan’s directorial outing, the science-fiction film The Apple (1980), which one interviewee aptly describes as “the Everest of bad movies”.
 There is appropriate celebration of one of Cannon’s most bizarre films Ninja III: The Domination (1984), which mashes up a female ninja, a possession theme and Flashdance (1983).